Gateway to Further Study

 - Demonstrate a critical understanding of different learning styles and how this can impact on the learning experience.

-The module is delivered online via Canvas and optional workshops on campus.
+The module is delivered online via Canvas, our virtual learning environment, and optional workshops on campus.

 The module is divided into five learning units, which you may work through at your own pace: